spark-engine/event/README.md

 <a name="fire"></a>
 ### afterAnimation( element, callback, [startTimeout] )
-<code>event.afterAnimation()</code> This will trigger a callback immediately if an element has no animation styles, otherwise it works just like `event.one( el, 'animationend', callback)` and triggers the callback once the animation completes.

-If you pass an optional `startTimeout` argument, you can wait that many miliseconds for an `animationstart` event before watching for the
-`animationend` event.
-Passing `true` will wait the default time (`20ms`) after the next animation frame.
+<code>event.afterAnimation()</code>, a better animation event queue.

+This will trigger a callback:

+- After animation completes, or
+- After a timeout if animation is delayed or never starts, or
+- Immediately if animation is not supported by the browser.

+This works like `event.one( el, 'animationend', callback)` but is safe to use on elements which may not have animations, or in browsers which may not support them.

+For example:

 ```js
 var el = document.querySelector( '#loose-canon' )